 Traditionally, making your first affiliate sale is a long process.
-You find a niche, you build a blog, you rank articles in that blog, you start getting a good amount of traffic, you post affiliate links on your blog within relevant articles and then make sure enough people are clicking on those links that some of them convert and make you comissions.
+You find a niche, you build a blog, you rank articles in that blog, you start getting a good amount of traffic, you post affiliate links on your blog within relevant articles, and then make sure enough people are clicking on those links that some of them convert and make you commissions.

 The process is straightforward enough but it takes a while to build out a quality niche blog and a lot of work to write a sufficient amount of helpful content.
 The blog has to be a helpful resource 1st and a revenue generator 2nd.
-It’s just not feasible to try to build a blog for the sake of making money (at least not in my opinion) unless you automate everything because it’s just too much work.
+It’s just not feasible to try to build a blog to make money (at least not in my opinion) unless you automate everything because it’s just too much work.